Brayzure/euler-project/README.md

 - [6] [Feb 23, 2016] Find the difference between the sum of the squares of the first one hundred natural numbers and the square of the sum.
 - [7] [Feb 23, 2016] Find the 10,001st prime number.
 - [8] [Feb 23, 2016] Find the thirteen adjacent digits in the 1000-digit number that have the greatest product.
 What is the value of this product?
+- [9] [Feb 24, 2016] Find the only pythagorean triple such that its sum equals 1000.
+Determine the product of the three lengths.

 ***
 ### Problems Attempted